nixworks/public/news/2004/11/19/index.md

 ##### Netherlands
 ### [ Dutch lawmaker Geert Wilders, one of the most controversial Dutch politicians, advocates a five-year halt to non-Western immigration in the wake of the murder of Theo van Gogh stating: "The Netherlands has been too tolerant to intolerant people for too long, we should not import a retarded political Islamic society to our country". ](/news/2004/11/19/dutch-lawmaker-geert-wilders-one-of-the-most-controversial-dutch-politicians-advocates-a-five-year-halt-to-non-western-immigration-in-the.md)
-_Context: Theo van Gogh, immigration, Geert Wilders, Netherlands_
+_Context: Netherlands, immigration, Theo van Gogh, Geert Wilders_

 ##### Israeli-Palestinian conflict
 ### [ Israeli-Palestinian conflict: The commander of the Israeli Defense Force, Moshe Yaalon, orders an investigation "to reach the truth" of claims by the Yediot Ahronot newspaper that IDF troops abused Palestinian corpses. ](/news/2004/11/19/israeli-palestinian-conflict-the-commander-of-the-israeli-defense-force-moshe-yaalon-orders-an-investigation-to-reach-the-truth-of-cla.md)
-_Context: Israeli soldier, Moshe Yaalon, Israeli-Palestinian conflict, Palestinian, Yediot Ahronot_
+_Context: Israeli-Palestinian conflict, Yediot Ahronot, Moshe Yaalon, Palestinian, Israeli soldier_

 ##### Congress
 ### [ United States Congress: The U.S. Congress has passed a bill reinstating and extending a ban on taxation of internet access for another three years. ](/news/2004/11/19/united-states-congress-the-u-s-congress-has-passed-a-bill-reinstating-and-extending-a-ban-on-taxation-of-internet-access-for-another-thre.md)